kmontag/here2019/featherstream/README.md

 should be an unsigned number with the high byte first, representing the system ID; currently only one system ID is supported:

-- SID 6: Set the primary color of the offline animation, and save this value to flash storage.
-The message data should be 5 bytes - 2 for the system ID, followed by 1 each for the R, G, and B values respectively.
+- SID 6: Set one of the colors of the offline animation, and save this value to flash storage.
+The message data should be 6 bytes - 2 for the system ID, 1 for the index (between 0 and 2 inclusive), and 1 each for the R, G, and B values respectively.

 #### Offline mode

 This is the mode when the device is paired and its switch is open.

-In offline mode, a generic animation is shown, optionally using a color set by OPC sysex command as described above.
+In offline mode, a generic animation is shown, optionally using up to 3 colors set by OPC sysex command as described above.

 ### Building and uploading